MBSR

 -

-8 weekly sessions - 2,5 h each - held in a zoom room,
+8 weekly sessions - 2,5 h each - held in a zoom room (or in an actual room - with in-person courses),

 -